Carl Friedrich Philipp von Martius

-Carl Friedrich Philipp (Karl Friedrich Philipp) von Martius (17 April 1794 – 13 December 1868) was a German botanist and explorer.
-Between 1817 and 1820, he travelled 10,000 km through Brazil while collecting botanical specimens.
-His most important work was a comprehensive flora of Brazil, Flora Brasiliensis, which he initiated in 1840 and was completed posthumously in 1906.
+Carl Friedrich Philipp von Martius (17 April 1794 – 13 December 1868) was a German botanist and explorer.
+Between 1817 and 1820, he traveled 10,000 km through Brazil while collecting botanical specimens.
+In 1840 he became the founding editor of Flora Brasiliensis, a comprehensive flora of Brazil, which was not completed until 1906, 62 years after his death.

 Life

-Martius was born at Erlangen, the son of Prof Ernst Wilhelm Martius, court apothecary.
+Von Martius was born in Erlangen, the son of Prof Ernst Wilhelm Martius, court apothecary.

-He graduated PhD from Erlangen University in 1814, publishing as his thesis a critical catalogue of plants in the university's botanical garden.
-After that he continued to devote himself to botanical study, and in 1817 he and Johann Baptist von Spix were sent to Brazil by Maximilian I Joseph, the king of Bavaria.
-They travelled from Rio de Janeiro through several of the southern and eastern provinces of Brazil and travelled up the Amazon River to Tabatinga, as well as exploring some of its larger tributaries.
+He graduated with a PhD from the University of Erlangen in 1814, publishing as his thesis a critical catalogue of plants in the university's botanical garden.
+After that he continued to devote himself to botanical study, and in 1817 he and Johann Baptist von Spix were sent to Brazil by Maximilian I Joseph, the King of Bavaria.
+They traveled from Rio de Janeiro through several of the southern and eastern provinces of Brazil and traveled up the Amazon River to Tabatinga, as well as exploring some of its larger tributaries.

-On his return to Europe in 1820 Martius was appointed as the keeper of the botanic garden at Munich, including the herbarium at the Munich Botanical Collection, and in 1826 as professor of botany in the university there, and he held both offices until 1864.
+On his return to Europe in 1820, von Martius was appointed as the keeper of the Botanic Garden of Munich, including the herbarium at the Munich Botanical Collection, and in 1826 as professor of botany at the Ludwig-Maximilians-Universität München (the university in Munich), and he held both offices until 1864.
 He devoted his chief attention to the flora of Brazil, and in addition to numerous short papers he published the Nova Genera et Species Plantarum Brasiliensium (1823–1832, 3 vols.) and Icones selectae Plantarum Cryptogamicarum Brasiliensium (1827), both works being finely illustrated.
 He is credited for introducing the word in this latter work, referring to a specific layer of tissue in a lichen that his extensive microscopical work had revealed.

 An account of his travels in Brazil appeared in three volumes between 1823 and 1831, with an atlas of plates, but probably the work by which he is best known is his Historia naturalis palmarum (1823–1850) in three large folio volumes, in which all known genera of the palm family are described and illustrated.
 The work contains more than 240 chromolithographs, with habitat sketches and botanical dissections.
-In 1840 he began the Flora Brasiliensis, with the assistance of the most distinguished European botanists, who undertook monographs of the various orders.
+In 1840, he began the Flora Brasiliensis, with the assistance of the most distinguished European botanists, who undertook monographs of the various orders.
 Its publication was continued after his death under the editorship of A. W. Eichler (1839–1887) until 1887, and subsequently of Ignatz Urban.
 At completion, the Flora described almost 23,000 plants, of which 5,689 were new to science.
 He also edited several works on the zoological collections made in Brazil by Spix, after the death of the latter in 1826.
 In 1837, he was elected a foreign member of the Royal Swedish Academy of Sciences.